dxw/playbook/playbook.md

 If you have any questions, please contact the HR team.

+#### Private Slack channels

+We encourage everyone at dxw to be open about their identities and the challenges they experience at work, but sometimes we want to only talk to people whose experiences more closely resemble our own.
+To enable that, we have created a number of private channels:

+- #identity-lgbtqia-plus (contact a member of @identity-lgbtqia-plus-admins to join)
+- #identity-gender-minority (contact a member of
+  @identity-gender-minority-admins to join)

+Anyone can create a new one by creating the private channel, creating a user group with at least one volunteer (or asking a Slack admin to do it for you), and adding it to this list.
+It's probably a good idea to share that you've created it in #general.

+The membership of those channels is also private to protect those people, and members of a channel are expected to keep everything in those channels private.

+We don't police membership of these channels, and trust everyone to be honest about their  identities. **Don't invite anyone without first asking them if they want to be invited.**

 #### Book purchase

 If there is a book relevant to your work that you would like to read, make a request through the #help-purchasing slack channel and the Bus Ops team will buy it for the library.